vtexdocs/dev-portal-content/README.md

 We have created a new organization in GitHub to host our documentation: [vtexdocs](https://github.com/vtexdocs).

-You can find all repositories included in it in [education-tools](https://github.com/vtex/education-tools#education-teams-repositories) repository.
+You can find all repositories included in it in [vtex/education-tools](https://github.com/vtex/education-tools).

 They each serve a different purpose, and will be mentioned in the FAQ below, depending on which action you wish to perform.